bee9e/Arduino-controlled-relative-humitiy/README.md

 # Hello

+This is a arduino-project

 This is a controller for relative humidity.
 With a am2301 (humidity and temerature), and a rele

 I have not included the temperature readings yet.